la5ta/tally-web/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the [README.md](README.md) with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+1. Update the [README.md](README.md) with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the [README.md](README.md) to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
+1. Once you have the sign-off of one other developers, run `yarn release` which will bump the version, generates the CHANGELOG.md, creates a commit with the changes and a new tag with the new version.
-4. You may merge the Pull Request in once you have the sign-off of one other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+1. You may now merge the Pull Request to master